 - Three letters of recommendation with recommendation cover sheet from persons familiar with the applicant’s academic work, professional work, vocational commitment, and suitability for the role of counselor are required.
 Ideally, these letters will come from former professors and/or employers who can comment on the suitability of the applicant for graduate study.

 - A letter of intent from the applicant outlining career objectives and goals.
 The letter should be 400-600 words in length.
 It will be evaluated for content and grammatical and mechanical correctness.

 - Applicants must participate in an interview process that will include a writing sample composed in response to a provided written prompt, and both a group and a personal interview.
 The applicant’s interview will be evaluated by the admission committee.

-If you intend to apply for a graduate assistantship position for the fall, please be aware that we offer the opportunity to interview for the counseling program in late February.
-Although an interview at this time is not a requirement, it may allow for an admission decision before the March 1st GA deadline.
-We do notify the departments on March 1st as to whether a student has been accepted.
-If you would like to be invited to interview, please complete your program application by February 15th.
+If you intend to apply for a graduate assistantship position for the fall, please be aware that we offer the opportunity to interview for the counseling program in early February.
+If you would like to be invited to interview, please complete your program application by the first week of February.